-Long-acting opiate pain relievers are medicines used to relieve moderate to severe long-term pain.
-They are also called extended-release opiates.
-Opiates relieve pain by changing the way your body feels pain.
+Long-acting opioid pain relievers are medicines used to relieve moderate to severe long-term pain.
+They are also called extended-release opioids.
+Opioids relieve pain by changing the way your body feels pain.
 They don't cure a health problem, but they help you manage the pain.

-If you take a lot of short-acting medicine, your doctor may give you long-acting opiates.
-Long-acting opiates help you avoid the ups and downs in pain relief that you may have with short-acting medicine.
+If you take a lot of short-acting medicine, your doctor may give you long-acting opioids.
+Long-acting opioids help you avoid the ups and downs in pain relief that you may have with short-acting medicine.

 To avoid taking too much (overdose) of these medicines:

 Take your medicines exactly as prescribed.
 Do not take extra doses.
 Even one extra dose can be dangerous.
 Taking too much of these medicines can cause death.

 Be sure to contact your doctor if you miss a dose of your medicine and aren't sure what to do.
 Do not double your dose.

 Do not break, crush, or chew a pill.
 Do not cut or tear a patch.